The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 I had no idea what to expect from Farsports Wave wheels.
 I wondered if I could notice any riding specifics due to the wave-like rim pattern.

 Theoretically, they should be as fast as 50mm wheels but more stable.
-To be honest, I didn’t notice any riding specifics.
-But, they pleasantly surprised me when I reviewed them.
+To be honest, I didn’t notice any riding specifics, but they pleasantly surprised me when I reviewed them.

 These wheels are stable in crosswinds, hold their momentum well, and are comfortable.
 They don’t excel in any of these categories but score high in all of them.